Gambling Terminology and Casino Terms

 GL: It is short for “Good Luck”.

 GTD: It stands for Guaranteed.
-It is used like this “1M GTD Tournament” which means that this tournament has a guaranteed prize of 1 million.
+It is used in this way, e.g. “1M GTD Tournament” which means that this tournament has a guaranteed prize of 1 million.

 FYI: It is short for “For Your Information” which is used to correct a statement or add to it.